apache/activemq-artemis/docs/user-manual/en/client-reconnection.md

 # Client Reconnection and Session Reattachment

-Apache ActiveMQ clients can be configured to automatically reconnect or re-attach to the server in the event that a failure is detected in the connection between the client and the server.
+Apache ActiveMQ Artemis clients can be configured to automatically reconnect or re-attach to the server in the event that a failure is detected in the connection between the client and the server.